brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_IS_GOLDPAGE

-Easily create a modern frontend.
+Page Builder &mdash;
-Works with React, Vue, RNW, etc.
+to easily create a modern frontend.
-Supports all app types.
+Works with any view library (React, Vue, RNW, ...) and supports all app types
-(so-called "SPA", "MPA", "SSR", "static website", etc.)
+(so-called "SPA", "MPA", "SSR", "static website", ...).

 Goldpage is a small (but powerful) tool that makes it easy to create a frontend.
 It works with any view library, such as React or Vue.